ankrutik/notes/aws/solutions_arch_cert/notes.md

 "Eventual consistency" for overwrite PUTs and DELETEs means

-- if you overwrite an object and try to read immediately, you may get old version
+- if you overwrite or delete an existing object and try to read immediately, you may get old version
 - takes a little time to propogate

 ## Guarantees

-99.999..9% (11 x9) durability; Tiered storage; lifecycle management; versioning; encryption; multi factored auth for deletion; access control lists
+ Tiered storage; lifecycle management; versioning; encryption; multi factored auth for deletion; access control lists

+In terms of **durability**, all tiers give 99.99999999999% (11 9s) durability.

+In terms of **availability**,
+99.99%: Standard, Glacier Flexible Retrieval, Glacier Deep Archive 99.9%: Intelligent tiering, Infrequently Accessed, Glacier Instant Retreival 99.5%: Infrequently Access - One Zone

 ## Path Styles